nogilnick/poeai/README.md

 ### ProjMap.py

-Handles converting from 3D to 2D coordinates and visa-versa based on a projection matrix calibrated for Path of Exile.
+Handles converting from 3D to 2D coordinates and vice-versa based on a projection matrix calibrated for Path of Exile.

 ### ScreenViewer.py